 Without this crowdfunding and the donations of the 120,000 New Yorkers, the 150ft tall statue would not be standing today on New York’s harbour.
 This campaign is an important part of not just fundraising history but world history.

 Many of us think today that crowdfunding is a new phenomenon.
 We relate it to the Internet and having various methods of communication.
 This campaign, however, is a classic example of powerful yet simple fundraising.

-We as fundraisers should learn from Pulitzer’s example and feel humbled and not lose this piece of fundraising history.
+We as fundraisers should learn from Pulitzer’s example and feel humbled.
+We should be careful not lose this piece of our fundraising history.

 Updates showing the construction of the pedestal to motivate donors

-Aditi Srivastav presenting this exhibit at IWITOT 2014
+Aditi Srivastav presented this exhibit at I Wish I’d Thought of That IWITOT 2014